Mix Bus 101: Why, When, and How to Group Tracks into a Bus

 For a more detailed review of sends/returns and the difference between pre-fader and post-fader sends, check out the Get Sent section of Phillip Nichols’ great Understanding Audio Signal Flow in a DAW article.

-Whether you just want to organize your tracks in sub-groups or set up complex effects audio flows with auxiliary buses, mix buses can be a huge timesaver and simplify your work.
-And, as always, less work for you means more time staying creative!
-So get the best of both worlds: stay organized and creative?
+So, whether you just want to organize your tracks in subgroups or set up complex effects signal flow chains with auxiliary buses, mix buses can be a huge timesaver and simplify your work.
+As always, less work for you means more time staying creative, so why not get the best of both worlds and stay organized and creative?
 Good luck, and happy busing!